appmap-python

 stdout.flush()

-and a source file called sample.py
+and a source file sample.py:

 class C: